 However, this thesis calls upon the user, rather than an AI subsystem, to supply the higher level components needed to specialize the processing task.
 In addition, the user may assume the role of the routine processor by explicitly configuring the data flow network.
-Alternative or the role of the routine processor by explicitly configuring the data flow network.

-tively, higher level facilities, such as VsGrep (see chapter 7) may be used to automate this function.
+Alternatively, higher level facilities, such as VsGrep (see chapter 7) may be used to automate this function.
 Finally, this thesis also differs in that it proposes a specific model of communication between the levels of computation.